colton-boi/Citica/README.md

 > Windmills and Power Plants will allow you to create more energy.
 > Turrets and Lasers ("Weapon Structures") will allow for guards to shoot the enemies, otherwise they will just walk around uselessly.
 >
-> There are 4 types of workers:
+> There are 5 types of workers:
 > 1. Builders.
 These workers will transport items from production structures and storage structures to places that you have chosen to build structures.
 > 2. Transporters.
 These workers will transport items from one place to another.
 An example of when this would be used is transporting food to houses to create more workers.
 > 3. Producers.
 These workers will simply produce items.
 > 4. Guards.
 These workers will go into protective towers (ex: Turrets) and will shoot at nearby enemies.
+> 5. Unassigned.
+These workers are completely useless and will do nothing.

 # How can you help?
 You can help change the status quo of Minehut by contributing to Citica, or by creating your own server that follows the ideals of Citica.
 As the creator of Citica, I will put my full support behind any (not-for-profit) recreation of Citica as well as any other innovative projects on Minehut, and hope that you will too.